World of Tiers: Anana

 Anana, also known as Anana the Bright, is a Thoan, sister of Jadawin.
 She is driven out of her own universe by an ancient enemy that threatens to destroy all the Thoans, and takes refuge in the World of Tiers where she meets Kickaha.
-She is initially arrogant and cruel, as most Thoans are, but is impressed by Kickaha's resourcefulness, and gradually becomes sympathetic and humane as she falls in love with him.
+She is initially arrogant and cruel, as most Thoans are, but is impressed by Kickaha's resourcefulness, and gradually becomes more sympathetic and humane as she falls in love with him.

 Podarge

 Podarge, a terrible and extremely dangerous harpy, whose fantastic winged body was created by Wolff during his former life as Lord Jadawin, and who was given the brain of an ancient Greek woman by Wolff/Jadawin, appears periodically as both an ally and foe in the World of Tiers series.
 Podarge and her huge air armada of giant green eagles (and many of the individuals in it), often play pivotal parts in this story.
 Podarge's face was based on that of Wolff/Jadawin's sister, Anana the Bright.